-1. Cost Share Agreement (Cost Share Methodologies) Describe how costs will be shared when a fire spreads into another jurisdiction.
-The type of cost share methodology utilized will vary according to a great variety of environmental, resource, tactical, political, and other considerations.
-The following factors should be discussed in order to clarify how such factors will influence the ultimate selection of a cost share methodology for any given wildland fire.

-- The cost sharing methodologies that will be utilized should wildfire spread to a neighboring jurisdiction in a location where fire is not wanted. - The cost share methodologies that will be used should a jurisdiction accept or receive a wildland fire and manage it for multiple objectives. - Any distinctions in what cost share methodology will be used if the reason the fire spreads to another jurisdiction is attributed to a strategic decision, versus environmental conditions (weather, fuels, and fire behavior) or tactical considerations (firefighter safety, resource availability) that preclude stopping the fire at jurisdictional boundaries.
-Examples of cost sharing methodologies may include, but are not limited to, the following: - When a wildland fire that is being managed for multiple objectives spreads to a neighboring jurisdiction because of strategic decisions, and in a location where fire is not wanted, the managing jurisdiction may be responsible for wildfire suppression costs. - In those situations where weather, fuels or fire behavior of the wildland fire precludes stopping at jurisdiction boundaries, cost share methodologies may include, but are not limited to: - a.
+- 1. Cost Share Agreement (Cost Share Methodologies): The type of cost share methodology utilized will vary according to a great variety of environmental, resource, tactical, political, and other considerations.
+The following factors should be discussed to clarify the ultimate selection of a cost share methodology for any given wildland fire. - When a wildland fire that is being managed for multiple objectives spreads to a neighboring jurisdiction because of strategic decisions, and in a location where fire is not wanted, the managing jurisdiction may be responsible for wildfire suppression costs. - o In those situations where weather, fuels or fire behavior of the wildland fire precludes stopping at jurisdiction boundaries, cost share methodologies may include, but are not limited to: - a.
 Each jurisdiction pays for its own resources fire suppression efforts are primarily on jurisdictional responsibility lands. - b.
 Each jurisdiction pays for its own resources services rendered approximate the percentage of jurisdictional responsibility, but not necessarily performed on those lands. - c.
 Cost share by percentage of ownership. - d.
-Cost is apportioned by geographic division or percent of effort.
-Examples of geographic divisions are: Divisions A and B (using a map as an attachment); privately owned property with structures; or specific locations such as campground. - e.
+Cost is apportioned by geographic division or percent of effort. - e.
 Reconciliation of daily costs (for larger, multi-day incidents).
 This method relies upon daily agreed to costs, using Incident Action Plans or other means to determine multi-Agency contributions.
 Reimbursements must be followed up by a final bill. - 2.
-Training: Identify training needs, schedules, resources available, and opportunities for cost sharing. - 3.
-Communication Systems: Identify specific radio frequencies, computer system access, data transmission lines, communication sites, and communications equipment shared between Parties.
-Access to systems and facilities will be approved only by agency authorized personnel and in accordance with agency laws, regulations, and policies governing security of systems and facilities. - 4.
-Fire Weather Systems: Specify maintenance, use and management, if any.
+Training: Interagency training opportunities can be made available.
+This can include, but is not limited to the annual fire refresher, wildfire academies, and in house training. - 3.
+Communication Systems: Radios for inter-agency communications will be installed at the following locations: - 4.
+State: Henderson, Hudson, Woodville, Livingston USFS: Hudson